1,000+ Opportunities

 Find similar grantsApplication remains open as long as the Fund is in existence; reviewed on a rolling basis.

 Arizona Pre-Development Loan Fund is sponsored by LISC Phoenix.
-This fund provides zero-interest loans to nonprofit housing developers for the pre-development phase of affordable housing projects.
-This funding is crucial for the initial stages of development where traditional financing may not be readily available.
+This fund provides zero-interest loans to nonprofit housing developers for the pre-development phase of affordable housing projects, for which financing is not typically available.

 Get alerted about grants like this